You’re Not Broken

 Much like you, I’ve lived through big health challenges, work-life balance smack-downs, burnout, and the struggles of life.
 While the challenges never stop, my healing journey has led me to create deep wells of resilience, and a joy for life that I would not otherwise have, through self-care that’s been my foundation.

-My journey has made it clear to me what’s most important:
+My journey of healing from persistent fatigue made it crystal clear to me what’s most important:

 How do I live every day, not just to fix the problems as they come along, but to nourish my highest energy, highest enthusiasm for the day ahead, and highest potential for living my best life?